contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

 echo "I have $cat->getLives() lives"; // "I have 1337 lives"
 ~~~

-If an entry contains a [link][5] to an Asset or another Entry, it will automatically be loaded when accessing it:
+If an entry contains a [link][5] to an asset or another entry, it will automatically be loaded when accessing it:

 ~~~ php
 <?php
 echo $cat->getBestFriend()->getName(); // "Happy Cat"
 ~~~

-## Using Assets
+## Using assets

-Querying Assets works just like querying Entries.
+Querying assets works just like querying entries.

-You can retrieve all Assets of your Space:
+You can retrieve all assets of your space:

 ~~~ php
 <?php